 - a.
 Chair the School Safety Team as provided in N.J.S.A.
 18A:37-21; - b.
 Lead the investigation of incidents of harassment, intimidation, or bullying in the school; and - c.
 Act as the primary school official responsible for preventing, identifying, and addressing incidents of harassment, intimidation, or bullying in the school. - 3.
-A School Safety Team shall be formed in each school in the district to develop, foster, and maintain a positive school climate by focusing on the on-going, systemic process and practices in the school, and to address school climate issues such as harassment, intimidation, or bullying.
-Each School Safety Team shall meet at least two times per school year.
-The School Safety Team shall consist of the Principal or the Principal's designee who, if possible, shall be a senior administrator in the school and the following appointees of the Principal: a teacher in the school; a school Anti-Bullying Specialist; a parent of a pupil in the school; and other members to be determined by the Principal.
+A School Safety Team shall be formed in each school in the district to develop, foster, and maintain a positive school climate by focusing on the on-going systemic operational procedures and educational practices in the school, and to address issues such as harassment, intimidation, or bullying that affect school climate and culture.
+Each School Safety Team shall meet, at a minimum, two times per school year.
+The School Safety Team shall consist of the Principal or the Principal's designee who, if possible, shall be a senior administrator in the school and the following appointees of the Principal: a teacher in the school; a school Anti-Bullying Specialist; a parent of a student in the school; and other members to be determined by the Principal.
 The school Anti-Bullying Specialist shall serve as the chair of the School Safety Team.